robyf/dbpatcher/userguide.md

 schemaRoot | Path to a database definition.
-It can be either a directory or a zip file version | Target version number (optional, by default all the increments are applied) rollbackIfError | Rolls back the entire operation in case of errors (optional, default = false) simulationMode | Simulate the operation without touching the current database (optional, default = false) charset | Character set used for reading the scripts (optional, default = ISO-8859-1)
+It can be either a directory or a zip file version | Target version number (optional, by default all the increments are applied) rollbackIfError | Rolls back the entire operation in case of errors (optional, default = false) insecureMode | Do not take backups when applying steps (optional, default = false) simulationMode | Simulate the operation without touching the current database (optional, default = false) charset | Character set used for reading the scripts (optional, default = ISO-8859-1)